NicholasHoffs/nicholashoffs.github.io/index.md

 1. [Linear Regression](scratch/linearreg): The most basic - implemented using SVD.

+1. [K-Nearest Neighbors](scratch/knn): A very simple KNN classifier on the Iris dataset.

 ## Sports Analytics

 1. [Demystifying "Positionless Basketball"](analytics/positionless): Disputing the myth of positionless basketball with K-Means clustering.